stackrox/actions/release/scan-image-vulnerabilities/README.md

 Example: `"rhacs-eng/main"`

-Required: Yes

 #### version

 Image version tag to scan.

 Example: `"3.76.1"`

-Required: Yes

 #### wait-limit

 Maximum time in seconds to wait for the image to be available on Quay.io before failing.

-Required: No

 Default: `"7200"` (2 hours)

 #### summary-prefix

-Title prefix for the vulnerability report in the GitHub step summary.
-This helps identify which image the scan results correspond to when multiple scans are performed in a workflow.
+Prefix for the vulnerability report in the GitHub step summary.
+Use this to help users of the action classify images into groups when multiple matrix scans are performed in a workflow.

-Example: `"Image Scan Results"`
+Example: `"Upstream Image Scan Results"`

-Required: Yes

 #### quay-bearer-token

 Bearer token for authenticating with the Quay.io API.
 This is required by the wait-for-image action to check if the image is available.

-Required: Yes

 #### central-url